 - PIRSA Fisheries and Aquaculture are responsible for the prevention and preparedness of aquatic animal disease incidents.
 This includes maintaining a capacity to deal with minor and major aquatic disease incidences reportable under the Regulations and the Livestock Act 1997.
-The management of emergency responses, once initiated if a significant biosecurity issue is identified from investigation, are not led by PIRSA Fisheries and Aquaculture but by Biosecurity SA.
+Emergency responses, are led Biosecurity SA.
 However, PIRSA Fisheries and Aquaculture would be closely involved during an emergency response. - Assist Biosecurity SA in emergency response training as well as developing, reviewing and updating emergency response plans.